salsita/inStyle/README.md

 ## Installation

-You can use `inStyle` standalone or with the bundled components and build process.
+You can use `inStyle` standalone or with the bundled components and build process to kickstart a stack quicker.

-Ruby SASS is required due to reliance on 3.4 features.
+Ruby SASS compilation is required due to reliance on 3.4 features.
 Conversion to `libsass` should work out of the box once 3.4 is stable.

 - Install Ruby - [Win](http://rubyinstaller.org/), [Linux](https://www.ruby-lang.org/en/documentation/installation/#package-management-systems)